icyphox/site/pages/blog/kiss-zen.md

 ---

-[I installed KISS](/blog/five-days-tty) early in January on my main machine---an HP Envy 13 (2017), and I have since noticed a lot of changes in my workflow, my approach to software (and its development), and in life as a whole.
-I wouldn't call KISS "life changing", as that would be overly dramatic, but it has definitely reshaped my outlook towards technology---for better or worse.
+[I installed KISS](/blog/five-days-tty) early in January on my main machine -- an HP Envy 13 (2017), and I have since noticed a lot of changes in my workflow, my approach to software (and its development), and in life as a whole.
+I wouldn't call KISS "life changing", as that would be overly dramatic, but it has definitely reshaped my outlook towards technology -- for better or worse.

-When I talk about KISS to people---online or IRL---I get some pretty interesting reactions and comments.[^bringing-up-kiss] Ranging from "Oh cool." to "You must be retarded.", I've heard it all.
+When I talk about KISS to people -- online or IRL---I get some pretty interesting reactions and comments.[^bringing-up-kiss] Ranging from "Oh cool." to "You must be retarded.", I've heard it all.
 A classic and a personal favourite of mine, "I don't use meme distros because I actually get work done."
-It is actually, quite the opposite---I've been so much more productive using KISS than any other operating system.
+It is actually, quite the opposite -- I've been so much more productive using KISS than any other operating system.
 I'll explain why shortly.

 [^bringing-up-kiss]: No, I don't go "I use KISS btw".
 I don't bring it